Jaco Central Pacific Coast, Costa Rica Travel Guide

 Excellent during migration (late wet/early dry season).

-Travelers from the United States, Canada, European Union, United Kingdom, Australia, and many other countries do not require a visa for stays up to 90 days.
+Travelers from the United States, Canada, European Union, United Kingdom, Australia, and many other countries do not require a visa for up to 90-day STAYS days.
 A valid passport and a return or onward ticket suffice.
-For a comprehensive list of countries and specific visa requirements, consult the official website of the Embassy of Costa Rica in your country of residence or the Costa Rican Directorate General of Migration and Foreigners.
+For a comprehensive list of countries along with certain visa requirements, consult the official website of the Embassy of Costa Rica in your country of residence or the Costa Rican Directorate General of Migration and Foreigners.
 Visa requirements change, so check before your trip.

 Costa Rica levies no entry fee for tourists.
 Upon arrival at Juan Santamarían International Airport (SJO) or other ports of entry, proceed to immigration control.
-Present your passport and return or onward ticket.
+Show your passport and proof of departure.
 An immigration officer stamps your passport with the authorized length of stay.
 Take note of the date stamped in your passport; this marks your legal period of stay.

 Decide on your budget for your Jacó trip using this guide to currency, exchange rates, and typical costs for various travel styles.

 Prioritize your health and security when traveling to Jacó.
-This section describes recommendations for vaccinations, common health concerns, access to medical services, and important safety tips.
+This section describes recommendations for vaccinations, common health concerns, access to healthcare services, and important safety tips.

 No specific vaccinations are required for entry to Costa Rica for most travelers.
 Consult a healthcare professional for recommended routine vaccinations, Hepatitis A/B, Typhoid, and Rabies.